Dicedead/cracking-the-hollywood-interview/index.md

 >
 > -- <cite>Ridley Scott</cite>

-There are many challenges that can make it difficult to make a good movie.
+There are many challenges that can make it difficult to create a good movie.
 Some of the main questions include finding a compelling, well-written story that can engage and entertain the audience, assembling a talented cast, etc. We present some of the most common challenges identified by filmmakers in a [survey](https://shortmovie.club/filmmaker-challenge/) in 2019.

 {% include pie.html %}